Types of fascia

 How do I know if my fascia needs to be replaced?

-Signs that your fascia may need replacement include visible cracks, warping, or rotting of the material.
+Signs your fascia may need replacement include visible cracks, holes, sagging, or significant fading/discoloration.

 Connect with certified professionals in your area